 Food Truck Permit for Property Owners - The zoning permit provides specific information regarding the location of the food truck.

-Once these permits have been issued and the food truck is ready to operate, it is important to remember that a copy of the zoning permit for the food truck vendor, the zoning permit for the property owner, and plot plan for all sites of which the food truck has received owner approval for vending must be kept on the food truck at all times.
+Once these permits have been issued and the food truck is ready to operate, it is important to remember that a copy of the zoning permit for the food truck vendor, the zoning permit for the property owner, and site plan for all sites of which the food truck has received owner approval for vending must be kept on the food truck at all times.
 These permits must each be renewed annually on July 1st.
-If operation of the food truck will be on the right-of-way, a separate food truck zoning permit is required.
+If the operation of the food truck will be on the right-of-way, a separate food truck zoning permit is required.
 This permit will not renew on July 1st since the operation on the right-of-way is only in place for a six-month period.